Clergy and Staff

 verger@stbarnabasbv.org

 Verger is a title given to lay people in our Anglican/Episcopal tradition who assist the clergy with the ordering of services.
 The office of verger has 16th century roots in the Church of England and a verger's duties can vary widely from parish to parish.
 At St. Barnabas, Lysa (she/her) oversees music and other aspects of the liturgy and helps organize our common worship.
-Those called to lead music within worship are more than just persons who select songs; they are a people who seek the Holy Spirit’s call in what is said and sung in worship.
+You can also catch her in the Pulpit from time to time.
+She strongly believes that those who are called to lead music within worship are more than just persons who select songs; they are people who seek the Holy Spirit’s call in what is said and sung in worship.
 They are charged to sing biblical truths, and to build up the faith within the power of worship.
-This is not a task that Lysa takes lightly.

-St. Barnabas is a natural fit for Lysa because of the determination to make everyone feel welcome, and part of a greater family.
+St. Barnabas is a natural fit for Lysa because of its mission to make everyone feel welcome, and part of a greater family.
 Her favorite sound is when a hymn ends, and one of our littles is still singing…

 Lysa grew up spiritually at St. Thomas Episcopal Church in Berea, has been an active member of the Church for as long as she can remember, and music and performing has always been a very important part of her life, personally and professionally.

-In addition to St. Barnabas, she is also the National Sales Manager for a children’s audiobook program and has been working in the education field for over 15 years.
-She’s dabbled in just about everything…feel free to ask her about it!
+In addition to being on staff at St. Barnabas, she is also the Principal's Administrative Assistant at one of our local high schools, and has been working in various aspects of the education field for over 20 years.
+She’s also dabbled in just about everything…feel free to ask her about it!

 Organist